-6. Neck Exercises: Sit up straight and slowly move your head to the right, hold and then move to the left.
+Sit up straight and slowly move your head to the right, hold and then move to the left.
 Try touching your left ear to the left shoulder and the right ear to the right shoulder.
-Drop your chin to bend forwards and then look up to the ceiling.
-Do this exercise very slowly as any kind of sudden movement will result in a dizzy feeling.
+Drop your chin to bend forwards, and then look up to the ceiling.
+Do this exercise very slowly, as any kind of sudden movement will result in a dizzy feeling.
 Stop immediately if this happens and consult with your doctor if the feeling persists for a long time.

-Benefits: This will help improve your body posture which can be bent due to slumping while carrying the baby or breastfeeding it.
+Benefits: This will help improve your body posture, which can be bent due to slumping while carrying the baby or breastfeeding.

 How Should You Relax After the Workouts?

-A 5-minute cool down is necessary at the end of the workout so that your heart rate settles down to normal.
-You can stretch your muscles to avoid soreness and walk in place to help your body to relax.
-Lie down with your eyes closed for a few minutes and you are good to go.
+A 5-minute cooldown is necessary at the end of the workout so that your heart rate settles down to normal.
+You can stretch your muscles to avoid soreness and walk in place to help your body relax.
+Lie down with your eyes closed for a few minutes, and you are good to go.

 How to Stay Motivated Once You Begin to Exercise

 Can I exercise my lower and upper tummy?
-This is a common dilemma that mothers face after delivery and are keen to exercise.
-Many women develop a condition called diastasis recti post-delivery when a gap is created between the abdominal muscles and the same does not close after childbirth.
-Speak to a therapist about ab separation exercise that trainers recommend before doing it on your own.
+This is a common dilemma that mothers who are keen to exercise face after delivery.
+Many women develop a condition called diastasis recti post-delivery when a gap is created between the abdominal muscles, and the same does not close after childbirth.
+Trainers recommend ab separation exercise for this issue; however, you must speak to a therapist about it before doing it on your own.

 While exercising, sit-ups and crunches are a complete no-no, as those muscles can be put under severe stress.
 Rectus abdominis exercises are also suggested by therapists to rectify the alignment of the abdominal muscles.